Our Congee Calling

 Thank you! – Kristine”

-Clearly my passion redoubles upon receiving a glowing report like this one, but I share it with you here to emphasize that it doesn’t have to take a long time.
+Clearly, my passion redoubles upon receiving a glowing report like this one, but I share it with you here to emphasize that it doesn’t have to take a long time.
 It is as powerful as it is simple.
 Love your Spleen, and make it a daily routine.

 Congee works because it takes away all the challenges to a weak digestive system.
 There is nothing raw, cold, hard, dry, or difficult to digest after cooking with five or more times the volume of water at a low temperature for 8 to 14 hours.
-Breakfast Cure recipes emphasize organic, gluten-free, whole grains and a wide variety of ingredients, which is one of the keys to good nutrition.
+Breakfast Cure recipes emphasize organic, gluten-free, whole grains, and a wide variety of ingredients, which is one of the keys to good nutrition.

-Traditional recipes as well as Breakfast Cure flavors target specific patterns.
+Traditional recipes, as well as Breakfast Cure flavors, target specific patterns.
 For example, The Book of Jook’s basic congee recipe for a malnourished patient is made from white rice and water and served with butter and honey.
 Many people are surprised to learn that white rice is best in some cases because it is soothing and easy to digest.
 I love introducing people to a truly whole oat groat and the delicious congee it makes.
-I created Apple Cinnamon Breakfast Cure as a way to introduce people to congee using a flavors already popular for breakfast, yet made with a grain so complete it requires a much longer cook time.
+I created Apple Cinnamon Breakfast Cure as a way to introduce people to congee using a flavor already popular for breakfast, yet made with a grain so complete it requires a much longer cook time.
 2

 It is my personal mission to hear “congee” uttered as a common household word, just as I have witnessed with “acupuncture” during my career.
 When I started acupuncture school, needles were still considered experimental by the FDA.
 When I began my practice in 1995, I spent most of my days educating patients about acupuncture.
 Most people had never heard of it, had no idea what it was, and didn’t know anyone who had tried it.